Nashville, TN - JW Marriott , October 13-16, 2019

 Maryland, MD - Gaylord National Harbor, May 3-6, 2020

-NASCIO’s mission is to foster government excellence through quality business practices, information management, and technology policy.
+NASCIO’s mission is to foster government excellence through leadership of quality business practices, information management and technology policy.

 Founded in 1969, the National Association of State Chief Information Officers (NASCIO) is a nonprofit, 501(c)3 association representing state chief information officers and information technology executives and managers from the states, territories, and the District of Columbia.
 The primary state members are senior officials from state government who have executive-level and statewide responsibility for information technology leadership.
 State officials who are involved in agency level information technology management may participate as associate members.
 Representatives from federal, municipal, international government and non-profit organizations may also participate as members.
 Private-sector firms join as corporate members and participate in the Corporate Leadership Council.